 Are the bags designed such that they should keep liquid in the bags outright?
-Yes, we fully believe that when done perfectly, especially for Wine Skins with a double seal, the bags shouldn't leak in the event of a break.
+Yes, we fully believe that when done perfectly, especially for Wine Skins with a double seal, the bags shouldn't leak in the event of a break (a new Wine Skin did catch all of our rum from that one improperly sealed bottle, after all).
 Do we think users will get perfect seals 100% of the time in practice?
 No, not at all.
 This makes it a user error problem more than anything, and that could be a point of failure in extreme circumstances.

 This gets back to the root of the reuse question- we generally accept the risk of wine leaking in our bags because we never trust ourselves to get a perfect seal outright.
 Every time we travel we are mentally prepared for a mess with new Wine Skins just as much as old ones, and primarily use them for the added protection from the bubble wrap- not from the adhesive sealant.

 All we can hope is if a break does occur (or when, rather), that it happens in a new Wine Skin, with a cheaper bottle of wine (preferably a white for staining concerns), and we have some degree of protection from leakage.
 The rest is up to fate, but so far, we are okay with taking our chances.
 If you are not, only using new Wine Skins really are the way to go.

 Overall, these are pretty great products and we think they are a worthy investment for protecting what are otherwise expensive investments.
 But be sure to pack your bags properly and be mentally prepared for a break (and leak) all the same and you'll be better off all around!